 Verify that DUT sends valid RBP sub-commands.

-If CDF indicates CDF_CR_RBP_SEND_SUPPORT is YES then continue test, else PASS (SKIP).
+If CDF indicates CDF_RBP_SEND_SUPPORT is YES then continue test, else PASS (SKIP).

 Connect DUT to MHL3 Protocol/ System Analyzer and perform discovery sequence

 Determine supported button codes from CDF and test each for transmission and correct reception of the code by the test equipment and reception of RBPK is received after each command from the DUT.